 The first drawback is that it is never complete.
 Simplicity must always be pursued, or complexity creeps back in.
 I’ve seen simplicity come and go for someone very close to me, and it pains me to see her life so complicated again.
-I see the impact it has on her health, and it scares me.
+I see the impact it has on her health, and it concerns me.

 When my life was so busy that I barely had time to keep up with laundry, I guess I just wasn’t bothered that everyone else was that busy too.
-Maybe misery loves company or maybe I just didn’t have the mental room to consider the level of everyone else’s busyness when I wasn’t even keeping up with my own.
+Maybe misery loves company, or maybe I just didn’t have the mental room to consider the level of everyone else’s busyness when I wasn’t even keeping up with my own.

 Pursuing simplicity also makes you much more aware of the complexity around you.
 Now that I have more margin built into my life, I notice how much others don’t have.
 They aren’t able to chat and hang out, and they don’t have the time to read, exercise and pursue personal interests.
 I’m also finding that they often don’t or can’t focus on the revelations and insights that God offers every day.
 What’s more is that what used to seem as just another busy person now often seems like a chaotic life.

 Simplicity allows time for pursuing passions.
 Not until I focused on simplicity did the dream of becoming a writer come to fruition.
 Simplicity also allows room for quality relationships.
 Relationships can and usually do complicate life.
 But, I suppose this is one area where complication is welcome.
 When the rest of life is simple, the complication of relationships seems to bring abundance and joy in amazing ways.

 I wouldn’t go back to a complex life, and pursuing simplicity has led me to see how infectious and addictive complexity is.
 I’m saddened that few of my friends have time for coffee and chatting or email conversations or discussing (or even reading) books.
 Because if this, I find myself drawn into more virtual relationships to fill those needs.
 While I’m enjoying those relationships, they just do not completely fill the void that face-to-face friendships can fill.
-For this reason, a current goal of mine is to determinedly strengthen my friendships and to find ways to not only connect with people in their busy lives but to even help make their lives simpler if I can.
+For this reason, a current goal of mine is to strengthen my friendships and to find ways to not only connect with people in their busy lives but to even help make their lives simpler if I can.

 Simplicity also makes me less judgmental of others.
-Not trying to figure out why someone did something or what they really meant and purposefully not thinking critically about their actions or inactions has added a tremendous sense of simplicity not only to relationships but also to my mental life.
+Not trying to figure out why someone did something or what they really meant and purposefully not thinking critically about their actions or inactions adds a tremendous sense of simplicity not only to relationships but also to my mental life.
 The less time I spend judging others, the more time I can spend being helpful and kind.
-And those things bring me joy created in the simplicity of life.
+And those things bring me joy.

-The fact that simplicity sets a person apart from the crowd can be a bit disheartening at first.
-Add to that the realization of how much effort simplicity sometimes requires, and taking a step toward simplicity can seem daunting at first.
-But, once I opened the door, simplicity rushed in and tore it off its hinges.
+The fact that simplicity sets a person apart from the crowd is disheartening at first.
+Add to that the realization of how much effort simplicity sometimes requires, and taking a step toward simplicity seems daunting at first.
+Once I opened the door, simplicity rushed in and tore it off its hinges.

 DISCUSSION: In what ways would you like to simplify your life?
 In what ways have you already simplified your life?
 Any advice for dealing with the complexity progress constantly sends our way?